 Friendly professionalism is everything to us.

-The strata property industry in Queensland is rife with stories of poor performing body corporate managers, frustrated committees and unhappy owners.
-But it needn't be that way.
+The strata property industry in Queensland is unfortunately rife with instances of poor body corporate managers, frustrated committees and unhappy owners.
+But it needn't be like that.

 Your property is an important and valuable family asset and you want your body corporate to be run professionally.

 When we're asked to get involved with a new property, we want to know who and what we will be working with.
-So our first action is to conduct a comprehensive review of the property, its CTS and CMS documents, the committee, the by-laws, the finances and the minutes.
+So our first action is to conduct a 'due diligence' review of the property, its CTS and CMS documents, the committee, the by-laws, the finances and the minutes.

 Wherever possible we use digital processes and solutions for documents and communication so you can have 24/7 online access to your scheme and its management.
 If you need something on paper you can download it or we can send it to you.